 In 2003 when Norman S. Edelcup became Mayor, he immediately thought of Roslyn to fill his vacated seat until 2005.
 One of her first roles as a commissioner was to serve as liaison to the Community Welfare and Safety Committee.
 Her special areas of interest while serving as Commissioner were the school, beautification, parks, flu shots, safety of marinas in the City and programs for seniors.
 She was instrumental in moving the bus stop at 158th Street and Collins Avenue from the south side to the north to allow better traffic flow at the south end of the City.
 She worked to obtain the easement at the south end to allow for beautification.

 Roslyn always was ready to speak with fellow residents about their concerns or suggestions for improving life in the City.
-Roslyn was re-elected until termed out in 2012.Read more
+Roslyn served on the City Commission until November 2010.Read more

 Norman S. Edelcup Elected MayorJanuary 8, 2004